gradio-app/gradio/guides/09_other-tutorials/wrapping-layouts.md

 - ```with``` syntax is used here again to attach events to components.

 ## Conclusion

-- In this guide, we have learned
+- In this guide, we saw
   - How we can wrap the layouts
   - How components are rendered
   - How we can structure our application with wrapped layout classes

 - Because the classes used in this guide are used for demonstration purposes, they may lack optimizations or useful functionality.
 But this is the subject of another guide.
 - I hope this guide helps you to gain another view to look at the layout classes and gives you an idea about how you can use them for your needs.